ericrenone/The-Metric-Trap/README.md

 And yet inflation was still above the 2% target.

-Here's where the story gets interesting: Jerome Powell, the Fed's chair, faced a choice.
+Here's where the story gets interesting: The Fed's chair faced a choice.
 He could continue raising rates to bring inflation down to 2%, which would likely trigger a deeper financial crisis.
 Or he could hold steady, acknowledging that the inflation target couldn't be pursued without destroying the financial system itself.

 He chose to hold steady.